 A black bear sighted by one of our remote wildlife cameras.

 June 2018 – Bears may look cute and cuddly from a distance, but an up-close encounter is a different matter, and can result in bad outcomes for both people and the animals involved.

-That’s why we concentrate on employee safety and wildlife protection at our oil sands operations in northern Alberta by doing all we can to minimize human-wildlife interactions before they occur.
+That’s why we concentrate on employee safety and wildlife protection at our field operations by doing all we can to minimize human-wildlife interactions before they occur.

-The online training is mandatory for Cenovus employees and highly recommended for third-party contractors who work with us in areas north of Edmonton.
+This online training is available for all Cenovus employees and highly recommended for third-party contractors who work with us at our field operations.
 We also provide external links to resources on bear safety.

 At our sites, we have several measures in place to help ensure we’re reducing the chances of conflict with bears including: